tokkonopapa/WordPress-IP-Geo-Block/_codex/04. Blocking on front-end/01/overview.md

 ### Simulation mode ###

 This feature enables to simulate validation without deployment of blocking on front-end.
-The results can be found at "Pubic facing pages" in Logs.
+The results can be found at "**Pubic facing pages**" in Logs.
 It's useful to check which pages would be blocked or passed.

 ![Logs at public faicing pages]({{ '/img/2016-08/PublicLogs.png' | prepend: site.baseurl }}